BA (Hons) Graphic Design

 The first year is about core skills and finding the right pathway for you.
 The first semester will allow you to explore both graphic design and illustration, before choosing one to specialise in for the rest of the course.
 Teaching encourages creative thinking, the generation of ideas and problem solving, with hands-on workshops in software, typography and printmaking.

 The second year focuses on professional projects, emphasising commercial constraints and expectations.
 It includes high-profile live projects which allow you to develop a real understand of what employers expect.
-We also explore areas like digital design, interaction, and motion graphics.
+We also explore areas like user experience, interaction, and motion graphics.

 The final year is focused around building a professional portfolio with the chance to enter the best student competitions, as well as developing your own interests.
 It is intended to provide an experience from which you can emerge as a work-ready creative.
 The staff team are nationally and internationally recognised designers and illustrators who bring their research and professional interests directly into the student environment.